wso2/kubernetes-is/README.md

 related artifacts to the Kubernetes cluster, you may mount the desired content to `/home/wso2carbon/wso2-server-volume` directory path within a WSO2 product Docker container.

-The following example depicts how this can be achieved when passing additional configurations to WSO2 Identity Server nodes in a clustered deployment of WSO2 Identity Server:
+The following example depicts how this can be achieved when passing additional configurations to WSO2 Identity Server pods in a clustered deployment of WSO2 Identity Server:

 [1] In order to apply the updated configurations, WSO2 product server instances need to be restarted.
 Hence, un-deploy all the Kubernetes resources